Arjun-bhandary/E2E/README.md

 ## Compute Infrastructure

-All experiments were run on a shared university DGX-1 server accessed via SSH.
+All experiments were run on a shared local DGX-1 server accessed via SSH.

 | Resource | Details |
 |:---------|:--------|